Skip to main content

 Auto-discovery

-When spec.compositions is omitted from stack.yaml, the packager walks the directory tree and automatically discovers every compositions.yaml file.
+When spec.compositions is omitted from stack.yaml, the packager walks the directory tree and automatically discovers composition documents (composition.yaml, schema.yaml, job templates, and profiles).
 The composition name is taken from the parent directory:

 No path listing is required.
 Drop new composition subdirectories in and they are included automatically on the next pack or publish.